DavidVadnais/codas3_wsl_instructions/README.md

 # codas3_wsl_instructions
-For information on Common Ocean Data Access System (codas) and University of Hawaii Data Acquisition System (UHDAS) see https://currents.soest.hawaii.edu/docs/adcp_doc/index.html
+For information on [Common Ocean Data Access System (CODAS)](https://currents.soest.hawaii.edu/hg/codas3/) and University of Hawaii Data Acquisition System (UHDAS) see https://currents.soest.hawaii.edu/docs/adcp_doc/index.html

 This repo was created because there is sometimes a desire to install codas3 using Windows Subsystem Linux (WSL2).
-UHDAS does not officially support this however for convenience I have tested this capability here.
+UHDAS does not officially support this however for convenience [David Vadnais](https://currents.soest.hawaii.edu/home/people/) has tested this capability here.

 ## Prerequisites
 * Install WSL2